- About us

 The NDNS RP is carried out under National Research Ethics Service (NRES) Research Ethics Committee (REC) approval.

-EWL’s role within the NDNS RP
+MRC EWL’s role for the NDNS RP

 - Dietary assessment

 - Fieldwork support and training and logistics support

 - Blood and urine specimen logistics and analysis

 - Doubly-labelled-water logistics and analysis